 By Michael Lewis

-By listing the most important goals in U.S. women’s and men’s history.
+Today, we’re listing the most important goals in U.S. Soccer women’s history.

 - Michelle Akers (1991)

 She started off the American women’s championship tradition by netting a goal — her second of the match — that snapped a 1-1 deadlock with then hated-rival Norway in the very first final of the Women’s World Cup in Guanzhou, China Nov.
 30, 1991.
 Akers, who defined two positions — first as a striker and then as a defensive midfielder — Akers intercepted a back pass from Norway’s Tina Svensson and ran in on goalkeeper Reidun Seth in the 87th minute to seal a 2-1 win.
 “Everyone on the team said their hearts were stopping, because they didn’t think I would ever shoot the ball,” Akers said at the time.
 “I was making sure I wouldn’t miss.”

 What audacity!
 With the U.S. holding a 3-0 lead in the 16th minute of the 2015 WWC final, Lloyd put an exclamation point on her magnificent performance when she chipped goalkeeper Ayumi Kaihori from 55 yards at B.C.
 Place in Vancouver.
 It was her third goal of the match in only 13 minutes in what turned into a 5-2 victory over Japan, the Americans’ first world championship in 16 years.
 It also was the first hat-trick in a WWC final and only second overall, after Geoff Hurst’s three goals in England’s win over Germany in 1966.
 “I felt like I was in a dream sitting there on the bench watching Carli Lloyd go off,” said veteran striker Abby Wambach.
 “I have dedicated my life to all this,” Lloyd said.
 “Everything comes second.
 I wouldn’t have it any other way.”